 He also recommends picking up a copy of SweetSingletrack.
 He calls it “the definitive guide for the close to 1,000 kilometres of trails in the south Okanagan.”

-The road to Apex Mountain Resort
+Cycle the road to Apex Mountain Resort

-The Trans-Canada Trail near Summerland
+Bike the Trans-Canada Trail near Summerland

 Some sections of the Trans-Canada Trail around Summerland are ideal for cyclists.
 Start near Conkle Mountain Park and head east towards Okanagan Lake.
-Continue to the Trout Creek Bridge and then pick up the KVR to continue to Penticton.
+Continue to the Trout Creek Trestle Bridge and then pick up the KVR to continue to Penticton.

 Special biking events in the South Okanagan in May